 Physical Education Concentration Requirements

-The Education Department in College of Arts and Sciences (CAS) along with the Exercise and Sport Performance Department in Westbrook College of Health Professions (WCHP) offers an academic concentration that leads to Maine State Certificate in Physical Education.
+The Education programs, within the College of Arts and Sciences (CAS) along with the Exercise and Sport Performance Department in Westbrook College of Health Professions (WCHP) offers an academic concentration that leads to Maine State Certificate in Physical Education.
 This is NOT a full major but rather a concentration of courses that would lead to eligibility in K-12 Physical Education Certification.
 This 26-credit concentration needs to be added to either an Elementary/Middle or Secondary Education Major.

 Content Courses: The Physical Education Concentration includes 26 credits offered through the Exercise and Sport Performance Department.